MoTTTT/podzone/docs/inventoryServers.md

 - 128 GB M.2 SATA SSDs
 - 256 GB M.2 SATA SSDs

+### southern.podzone.net

-The t360s have been assigned names and static IP addresses as follows:
+The devices for the southern.podzone.net cluster have been assigned names and static IP addresses as follows:

 - habilis: 192.168.0.4
 - antecessor: 192.168.0.14
 - naledi: 192.168.0.21

+### northern.podzone.net

+The devices for the southern.podzone.net cluster have been assigned names and static IP addresses as follows:

+- denisova
+- rudolfensis
+- ergaster

 ## Development Environment